huggingface/hub-docs/docs/hub/spaces-sdks-docker-label-studio.md

   use as the first user in your Label Studio Space.
 It should be a valid email address.

-* `LABEL_STUDIO_PASSWORD`: This is the password that will be associated with the first user account.
+* `LABEL_STUDIO_PASSWORD`: The password that will be associated with the first user account.

 Restart the Space to apply these settings.
 The ability to create new accounts from the login screen will be disabled.
 To create new accounts, you will need